PostHog/plugin-server/README.md

 4. `piscina`: this is the thread manager. `makePiscina` creates the manager, while `createWorker` creates the worker threads.

 5. `scheduleControl`: The scheduled job controller.
 Responsible for adding piscina tasks for scheduled jobs, when the time comes.
-   Q: the schedule information somehow makes it into `server.pluginSchedule`.
-Unsure how, yet.
-   Comes in `vm.ts -> createPluginConfigVM -> __tasks`.
-   which is used here: `src/workers/plugins/setup.ts -> loadSchedule`.
+   The schedule information makes it into `server.pluginSchedule` via `vm.ts -> createPluginConfigVM -> __tasks`, which parses for `runEvery*` tasks, and then used in `src/workers/plugins/setup.ts -> loadSchedule`.
 More about the vm internals in a bit.

 6. `jobQueueConsumer`: The internal job queue consumer.
 This enables retries, scheduling jobs in the future (once) (Note: this is the difference between `scheduleControl` and this internal `jobQueue`).
 While `scheduleControl` is triggered via `runEveryMinute`, `runEveryHour` tasks, the `jobQueueConsumer` deals with `meta.jobs.doX(event).runAt(new Date())`.